mlacs-developers/mlacs/README.md

 ABINIT
 ------
-MLACS provides intefaces with different codes through the ASE python package.
-But it is recommanded to use [Abinit](https://www.abinit.org/), since we design an ``AbinitManager`` to handle specific workflows with it.
-The Abinit package also provide severall codes like `atdep` a usefull tool to compute temperature dependent properties from MLACS trajectories.
+MLACS provides interfaces with different codes through the ASE python package.
+But it is recommended to use [Abinit](https://www.abinit.org/), since we design an ``AbinitManager`` to handle specific workflows with it.
+The Abinit package also provides several codes like `atdep` a useful tool to compute temperature dependent properties from MLACS trajectories.

-[aTDEP](https://docs.abinit.org/guide/atdep/) is based on the Temperature Dependent Effective Potential (TDEP) devellopped by O. Hellman et al. in 2011 and implemented in Abinit by J.Bouchet and F. Bottin in 2015.
+[aTDEP](https://docs.abinit.org/guide/atdep/) is based on the Temperature Dependent Effective Potential (TDEP) developped by O. Hellman et al. in 2011 and implemented in Abinit by J.Bouchet and F. Bottin in 2015.

-If is also recommended to use version 9 for an easier files management in Abinit and to benefit of the newest `atdep` devellopement.
+It is also recommended to use version 9 for an easier files management in Abinit and to benefit of the newest `atdep` developement.

-To compile Abinit, we highly recommand you to follow the instructions provide on the [website](https://docs.abinit.org/installation/).
+To compile Abinit, we highly recommend you to follow the instructions provided on the [website](https://docs.abinit.org/installation/).

 Python Packages